 Here I must sound a note of caution.
 While all of these writers clearly frown on same-sex acts, they have no conception of “homosexual” as a distinct category of person, and therefore no need or desire to single out homosexuals for castigation.
 Indeed, in many of our sources, it is implied that the same people who are engaged in homosexual sex are also those engaged in incest and adultery, or indulging in other immoderate behaviors.
 As a number of scholars have noted, Philo depicts the Sodomites’ sexual intercourse with men as an extension of their lust for other forms of unnatural sex.
-Paul’s depiction in Romans is similar: he is not singling out homosexual relations so much as using them as an example of the sinfulness of the Gentiles.
+Paul’s attitude in his Epistle to the Romans is similar: he is not singling out homosexual relations so much as using them as an example of the sinfulness of the Gentiles.
 Like Philo, he is chastising a society that is so far gone in corruption that men sleep with men.
 We can see similar patterns in the way that patristic thinkers use references to Romans 1:27 in their writings.
 Jerome, for instance, in his commentary on the epistle to the Ephesians, describes the sinfulness of the Gentiles in colorful language: they immerse themselves in filth (coenum) and the abyss (vorago); they have surrendered to immodesty and luxuria; their appetites are never satisfied; perhaps, says Jerome, they even “ascend to things greater than the permitted union of a man with a woman, men with men practicing obscenity.”
 Male-male sex thus functions as a kind of symptom of corruption and excess, an expected consequence of depravity that does not warrant any separate discussion in and of itself.
 I will return to this point in my analysis below.

 The Sin of Sodom and Romans 1:27: Gaudentius of Brescia

 Let us turn now to the first text to make an explicit link between the sin of Sodom and Romans 1:27.
 This is a sermon of Gaudentius, bishop of Brescia in northern Italy in the late fourth and early fifth centuries.
-Northern Italy at this time was home to a grouping of active and literate bishops whose most celebrated example is Ambrose of Milan.
+Northern Italy at this time was home to a network of active and literate bishops whose most celebrated example is Ambrose of Milan.
 Gaudentius is a rather shadowy figure.
 He became bishop (at the direction of Ambrose) at some point between 387 and 397, and we know from the evidence of one of his sermons that he remained in office for at least fourteen years.
 In 406 he was sent as a legate to Constantinople.
 He then disappears from the historical record.
 At some point during these years, he published official versions of twenty-one of his sermons at the behest of one of his parishioners who was too ill to attend in person.
 Like Ambrose, Gaudentius was not a cleric before becoming bishop and was likely therefore possessed of a private, classical education; he knew Greek, as well as Hebrew.
-Gaudentius was also very familiar with Stoic doctrine on natural law, as is clear from his discussion of the same in his tenth tractate.
+He was also very familiar with Stoic doctrine on natural law, as is clear from his discussion of the same in his tenth tractate.
 Like his contemporary, Ambrosiaster, Gaudentius argues that there are three kinds of law: the lex naturalis, the lex mandati and the lex litterae.
 The law of nature is defined by Gaudentius as “that by which the Gentiles, not having the law of the letter, naturally do those things which are of the law.”